 Award-winning journalist Lisa Ling goes on a gritty, breathtaking journey to the far corners of America, on her CNN Original Series, "This is Life."
 Before CNN, Ling was a field correspondent for "The Oprah Winfrey Show" and contributor to ABC News' "Nightline" and National Geographic's "Explorer."
 She has reported from dozens of countries, covering stories about gang rape in the Congo, bride burning in India and the Lord's Resistance Army in Uganda, among other issues that are too often ignored.
 Ling got her start in journalism as a correspondent for Channel One News where she covered the civil war in Afghanistan at 21 years of age.
 She later went on to become a co-host of ABC Daytime's hit show "The View," which won its first daytime Emmy during her time at the show.
 Ling has also served as a special correspondent for CNN's "Planet in Peril" series and is a contributing editor for USA Today's USA Weekend magazine.
 In 2011, her acclaimed documentary journalism series, "Our America" with Lisa Ling, was created and began airing on OWN.
 Ling is the co-author of "Mother, Daughter, Sister, Bride: Rituals of Womanhood" and "Somewhere Inside: One Sister's Captivity in North Korea and the Other's Fight to Bring Her Home," which she penned with her sister, Laura.
 She also serves on the Board of Directors for the California Museum.

-After an extensive career in real estate and corporate sales, Carrie Ucer now leverages her corporate experience, innovative spirit, and creative skill set in support of Children in Harmony and other charitable causes within her local community and children’s schools.
+After an extensive career in real estate and corporate sales, Carrie Ucer now leverages her corporate experience, innovative spirit, and creative skill set in support of Amani Project and other charitable causes within her local community and children’s schools.
 In addition to successfully leading and producing numerous large-scale fundraising events and auctions, Carrie loves to roll up her sleeves and work alongside the volunteer teams she manages.
 Carrie graduated with a degree in English Literature from the University of California in Santa Barbara.

 Joe is a turntablist and director best known as the DJ and sampler for the American rock band Linkin Park, one of the most successful rock bands in music history.
 Joe is also a founder and board member of the nonprofit Music for Relief, bringing the music community together to create awareness and raise funds for those in need.